 5. Conferences and Meetings: The ATE program supports a small number of conferences, meetings, and special projects that lead to a better understanding of issues in advanced technological education.
 These efforts must be related to the mission of the ATE program.
 Budgets for conferences and meetings are expected to be consistent with the duration of the event, and the number of participants, but the cost will normally not exceed a total of \$250,000.
 It is expected that the conferences and meetings will be outcome based, and that the final report should contain a statement of the impacts of the event.
-A proceedings of the conference is expected to be published and widely disseminated.
+Proceedings of the conference are expected to be published and widely disseminated.
 Proposals for conferences and meetings may be submitted at any time during the year, but the proposers should plan on at least a 10 month lead time to allow for review and processing of the proposal.
 A prospective PI is encouraged to contact an ATE program officer to discuss the conference or meeting prior to submitting a proposal.
-The "Conference" proposal type should be selected in the proposal preparation module in FastLane or Grants.gov.
-Additional information about the preparation of conference proposals is available in Chapter II.E.7 of the PAPPG.
+The "Conference" proposal type should be selected in Research.gov or Grants.gov.
+Additional information about the preparation of conference proposals is available in Chapter II of the PAPPG.